-Chiri Uchu ('cold ají' in Quechua) is the ceremonial dish of Corpus Christi in Cusco — served only during the June Catholic-Inca syncretic feast (the date varies by year, typically June 15-25).
+Chiri Uchu ('cold aji' in Quechua) is the ceremonial dish of Corpus Christi in Cusco — served only during the June Catholic-Inca syncretic feast (the date varies by year, typically June 15-25).
 The dish dates to colonial-era Cusco when the Spanish Catholic feast of Corpus Christi (June, originally medieval European) merged with the Inca celebration of Inti Raymi (June 24, sun-festival).
-The dish's 8 components symbolize ingredients from all corners of the Inca Empire: cuy (Andean), llama jerky (Andean highlands), smoked sausage (Spanish), chicken (Spanish), cheese (Andean dairy), seaweed (Pacific coast), fish roe (Lake Titicaca), corn tortilla (Andean grain).
-Eating chiri uchu connects you to the Inca-Catholic Cusco history.
+The dish's 8 components stand for ingredients from across the Inca Empire: cuy (Andean), llama jerky (Andean highlands), smoked sausage (Spanish), chicken (Spanish), cheese (Andean dairy), seaweed (Pacific coast), fish roe (Lake Titicaca), corn tortilla (Andean grain).

-Chiri Uchu on a plate is Andean-Spanish maximalism: 8 distinct components representing all of Peru's geography, each contributing a different flavor and texture.
-Eating it requires assembly — take a piece of cuy + a slice of cheese + a corn tortilla, fold and eat; then jerky + roe + sauce; then chicken + seaweed + tortilla.
+On the plate, Chiri Uchu is a spread of 8 distinct components, each a different flavor and texture.
+You eat it by assembly — a piece of cuy with a slice of cheese in a corn tortilla, folded; then jerky with roe and sauce; then chicken with seaweed and tortilla.
 Each combination is different.
-The dish is fundamentally about Cusco's Corpus Christi June celebration — eating it outside that context loses meaning.
-If you're in Cusco in June, find a restaurant serving chiri uchu; you'll never forget the experience.
+It's tied to Cusco's Corpus Christi in June; in season, look for a restaurant serving it.

 Chiri Uchu's design is symbolic, not gastronomic — each component represents a region of pre-colonial Peru, and eating the assembly is meant to commemorate the unity of the Inca Empire under Spanish-Catholic religious framework.
 The dish is technically a 'plate assembly' rather than a cooked dish — preparation is more about sourcing and combining than transformation.
 The cold-served format honors Cusco's altitude (where serving warm food cools quickly in any case) and the slow June feast pace.